-Our research and development expenses primarily consist of costs associated with the manufacturing, development, and preclinical and clinical testing of our product candidates and costs associated with our collaborative gene therapy sponsored research programs.
+Our research and development expenses primarily consist of costs associated with the manufacturing, development, and preclinical and clinical testing of our product candidates and costs associated with our gene therapy sponsored research programs.
 Our research and development expenses consist of:

-- external research and development expenses incurred under arrangements with third parties, such as academic research collaborators, contract research organizations, or CROs, and CDMOs and other vendors for the production and analysis of drug substance and drug product; and - employee-related expenses for employees dedicated to research and development activities, including salaries, benefits and share-based compensation expense.
+- external research and development expenses incurred under arrangements with third parties, such as academic research collaborators, contract research organizations, or CROs, CDMOs and other vendors for the production and analysis of drug substance and drug product; and - employee-related expenses for employees dedicated to research and development activities, including salaries, benefits and share-based compensation expense.

-Research and development expenses also include costs of acquired product licenses, in-process research and development, and related technology rights where there is no alternative future use, costs of prototypes used in research and development, consultant fees and amounts paid to collaborators.
+Research and development expenses also include costs of acquired product licenses, in-process research and development, and related technology rights where there is no alternative future use, costs of prototypes used in research and development, consultant fees and amounts paid to collaborative partners.

 All research and development expenses are charged to operations as incurred in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, 730, Research and Development, or ASC 730.
 We account for non-refundable advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received, rather than when the payment is made.
 We do not currently utilize a formal time allocation system to capture expenses on a project-by-project basis because we record expenses by functional department.
-Accordingly, we do not allocate all research and development expenses to individual projects or product candidates, although we do allocate some portion of these expenses by project or product candidate, as shown below.
+Accordingly, we do not allocate expenses to individual projects or product candidates, although we do allocate some portion of our research and development expenses by project area or product candidate, as shown below.

-The following table summarizes our research and development expenses for the three and nine months ended September 30, 2020 and 2019:
+The following table summarizes our research and development expenses for the three months ended March 31, 2021 and 2020: